winningproduct/learn-portal/content/1-explore/06-user-journey.md

 ![User journey map](../../img/user-jorney-map.png)

 ## Why
 Better user-experience leads to better customer retention.
 A user journey map is a tool to visualize the user interaction with a product.
-It helps the product team to see their product from a user's point of view and follow a more user-centric apprach in the product design.
+It helps you to see your product from a user's point of view and follow a more user-centric apprach in the product design.

 ## How
-The following points should be considered when creating a user journey map to use customer narratives and customer data to plot their expertise over time, mapping what they are doing, thinking, and feeling, and interacting with them along the way.
+Consider the following when creating a user journey map.
+Use customer narratives and customer data to plot their expertise over time, mapping what they are doing, thinking, and feeling, while interacting with them along the way.

 - Identify the User Flows.
-  - The steps that the user will take to achieve his goals.
-It can be the primary or sub-flows.These will be a series of activities.
+  - The steps the user takes to achieve goals.
+It can be the primary or sub-flows.
+It will be a series of activities.

 - The Persona which interacts with the journey.
   - What personas interact with the main journey at a certain point.